 Run the pilot against representative invoices, not vendor-selected samples.
 Include your messy cases: construction draws, healthcare attachments, real estate vendor variation, credit memos, and invoices with inconsistent layouts.
 Measure the reduction in exceptions, the drop in manual correction time, and whether the shortlisted option fits your existing approval and posting process without creating new work somewhere else.

-That is the real test.
-The best alternative is not the one that appears most often on rankings pages.
-It is the one that removes the constraint that is slowing your AP team down now.
+The best alternative is the one that removes the constraint slowing your AP team down now.

 Related Articles